pgod/ElectronicsStore/README.md

 # ElectronicsStore

-Basic and neat webstore, created with Spring Mvc.
+Basic and neat webstore, created with Spring MVC.
 Technologies used:
 - Spring
 - Spring MVC